The Maya Writing System

 The sign -AJ is often seen following a verb.
 Its function is to turn transitive roots into intransitive verbs, for example chuhk-aj (“he is captured”):

 One common form of transitive verbs is easy to recognise thanks to the prefix u- (pronouns, 3rd person) and the suffix -aw that usually accompany them.

-For example when a ruler ascent the throne, the text would say: uch’am-aw K’awiil, “he takes Kaw’iil” (Maya kings didn’t take the throne but a scepter representing the god Kaw’ill):
+For example, when a ruler ascends the throne, the text would say: uch’am-aw K’awiil, “he takes Kaw’iil” (Maya kings did not “take” the throne, rather a scepter representing the god Kaw’ill):

-In Classic Maya inscriptions, adjectives precede noons and they are constructed by adding a syllable to a noon (-al, -ul, -el, -il, -ol) following the rule of synharmony.
+In Classic Maya inscriptions, adjectives precede nouns and they are constructed by adding a syllable to a noun (-al, -ul, -el, -il, -ol) following the rule of synharmony.